microsoftgraph/microsoft-graph-docs-contrib/concepts/data-connect-faq.md

 ## Is hybrid mode tenant setup supported?

 If your Microsoft 365 setup has some users in Exchange Online and some users in Exchange on-premises, then the users who are in Exchange on-premises would not be supported.
-Unfortunately, we do not currently support Data Connect for Exchange on-premises users.
+Unfortunately, Data Connect currently isn't supported for Exchange on-premises users.

 ## Are resource accounts supported?